massimocaprinali/cloud-foundry-public/ee.md

 <a href="/docs/services/ContinuousDelivery/toolchains_working.html#creating_a_toolchain_from_an_app">Add a toolchain</a> that includes the {{site.data.keyword.contdelivery_full}} service to your app.
 Then, <a href="/docs/services/ContinuousDelivery/toolchains_using.html#toolchains-using">use the toolchain</a> to develop and deploy your app.

+Try the [Using toolchains with a simple Cloud Foundry app](https://www.ibm.com/cloud/garage/tutorials/introduce-develop-cloud-foundry-app-toolchain) tutorial to learn about using toolchains to modify and continuously deliver a simple "Hello World" sample Cloud Foundry app.
+{:tip}

 ## Creating your web app with the {{site.data.keyword.Bluemix_notm}} user interface
 {: #ee_appui}